SynchronetBBS/sbbs/xtrn/wttr.in/readme.txt

 3) Customization

-	Please see https://wttr.in/:help for a list of options.
-You may pass any of the 'Units' and 'View options' values to this script on the command line to customize the output, for example:
+	Any arguments that you pass on the command line will be treated as an alternate URL to query.
+For example:

-		Command Line	?wttr.js m0AFn
+		Command Line	?wttr.js https://wttr.in/?m0AFn

-	The default is 'AFn' for ANSI, no 'Follow' line, and narrow output.
+	The default is URL is 'https://wttr.in/?AFn' for ANSI, no 'Follow' line, and narrow output.

-	Note that your command line argument will completely replace the default parameters.
-You will probably want to specify 'A' and 'n' in addition to your chosen values.